 Knowing your purpose gives meaning to your life.

-When you feel a deep sense of satisfaction about what you’re doing with your life, you have found your life purpose.
-It takes no more, and no less.
+When you feel a deep sense of satisfaction about what you’re doing with your life you have found your life’s purpose.
+It takes no more and no less.

 Purpose always produces passion.
 Nothing energizes like a clear purpose.
-On the other hand, passion dissipates when you lack a purpose.
+On the other hand passion dissipates when you lack a purpose.
 Just getting out of bed becomes a major chore.
-It is usually meaningless work, not overwork, that wears us down, saps our strength, and robs our joy.
-When you live your dreams, your purpose, you just feel your life been motivated at all times.
+It is usually meaningless work, not overwork that wears us down, saps our strength and robs our joy.
+When you live your dreams, your purpose, you just feel your life being motivated at all times.